The Forgotten Roman General

 Fourth century AD mosaic with mask of Phobos (Fear) (CC BY 2.0)

-While some Greeks and the goddess Athena were believed to have displayed the Gorgon upon their shields, some Trojans may have also used the image.
+While some Greeks and the goddess Athena were believed to have displayed the Gorgon on their shields, some Trojans may have used the image.
 Hector, a prince of Troy, demonstrated this.
 According to Homer in The Iliad 8, “Hektor, wearing the stark eyes of a Gorgo, or murderous Ares, wheeled about at the edge his bright-maned horses.”
-While The Iliad demonstrates the power of imagery on the battle field, Homer’s Odyssey 11.
+While The Iliad demonstrates the power of imagery on the battlefield, Homer’s Odyssey 11.
 633, says that Odysseus “feared that august Persephone night send against me from Aides’ house the Gorgon head of some grisly monster.”

 Odysseus realized that conjuring apparitions was a bad idea and quickly fled before being confronted by Persephone, Queen of the Underworld and wife of the god Hades.
 However, Odysseus was not so fearful of Persephone, but what she might bring—the head of a Gorgon.
 Therefore, the Homeric passages demonstrate that Medusa is nonexistent, at least in name, but the Gorgons are alive and well in the Greek psyche.
-While Hesiod briefly explains their origins and Homer their terror, questions remain: where did they come from, and how did they become the fearsome threesome described by the Greeks?
+While Hesiod briefly explains their origins and Homer’s terror, questions remain: where did they come from, and how did they become the fearsome threesome described by the Greeks?

 Possible Origins